 - ICPSR prefers data files unaccompanied by value-added software.

 - Data in obsolete, proprietary, or hard-to-use formats may still be accepted by ICPSR, although these characteristics may compromise any future use of the data other than as-is, bit-level access.

 Security, Privacy, and Confidentiality Considerations

-- ICPSR requires that studies deposited in the archive meet recognized standards for privacy and confidentiality of subjects studied.
-(For information on these standards, see the University of Michigan’s Human Subjects Protection Web page, specifically the section titled "Use of Human Subjects in Research.").
+- ICPSR requires that data deposited in the archive meet recognized standards for privacy and confidentiality of subjects studied.
+(For information on these standards, see the University of Michigan’s Human Research Protection Program information).

 - ICPSR prefers to acquire data that can reside in the public domain.